usedecode/decode/docs-v0.2/start.md

 Decode is a full-stack toolkit for developing internal tools in React.
 Internal tools are the stuff that employees at companies use, like customer support dashboards or ops tools.

 You can logon to Decode and connect your HTTP APIs and databases.
 Then, you can write queries against those resources.
-For each query, Decode will provision a special secure endpoint.
+For each query, Decode will provision a secure endpoint.
 You can read/write from that endpoint with Decode's client-side React SDK.

 ## Overview - Let's build an app